 - an outline of what's being procured and the costs involved

-- how the planned approach meets the Principles of Government Procurement (eg transparent, fair to all suppliers or providers, will get the right supplier or provider and the best outcome) and the Government Rules of Sourcing, if applicable
+- how the planned approach meets the Principles of Government Procurement (eg transparent, fair to all suppliers or providers, will get the right supplier or provider and the best outcome) and the Government Procurement Rules, if applicable

 - governance arrangements and approvals processes

 - key stakeholders and your plan for engaging with them

 - the type of procurement approach you'll use (eg open process or direct sourcing)

 - how suppliers or providers and their proposals will be evaluated and what due diligence you'll conduct

 - a written document detailing your strategy for approaching the supplier or provider community.